 Take your usual tousled tendrils up a notch with a little mahogany, while keeping your natural roots for easy grow-out.

 Don't be intimidated by an extra-bold hue.
 An ultra-saturated mahogany tone is easier to pull off than you think, especially when you have a hair texture and layered cut this incredible.

 Accentuate a lob hairstyle with both red and brown highlights.
 The final result will be a mahogany masterpiece.

 A reddish balayage combined with a little sunlight is the perfect shade for brunettes who want just a bit of subtle color.

 We love the look of an ombré with natural roots.
 If your natural hair color is black (or close to it), freshen up your locks with a pop of deep plum.
 How amazing is this face-framing cut, too?

 Dress up a soft bob with an equally soft hair color.
 We love the light mahogany hint and gorgeous layers happening here.
 (And find our best hairsprays for touchable hair, here.)

-With curls this perfect, you can pretty much pull off anything.
-But we're obsessed with the slight mahogany tint here—bold enough to add major dimension, but subtle enough to blend right in with your natural hair color.
+With natural curls this beautiful, you can pretty much pull off anything.
+We're obsessed with the slight mahogany tint here—it's bold enough to add major dimension, but subtle enough to blend right in with your natural hair color.

-If you're already relatively low-maintenance with your hair—aka, you towel-dry your tresses and run out the door—an easy-to-care-for mahogany color will add some excitement while fitting into your routine (or lack thereof).
+If you're already relatively low-maintenance with your hair—AKA, you towel-dry and run out the door—an easy-to-care-for mahogany color will add some excitement while fitting into your routine (or lack thereof).